awesomemotive/wp101plugin/readme.txt

 == Upgrade Notice ==

-= 3.3 =
+= 4.0 =
-* The WP101 Plugin now includes videos for the Jetpack plugin, provided that plugin is installed.
+* This is a big one!
+The WP101 Plugin now includes videos for WooCommerce and Jetpack, provided those plugins are also installed.
+Plus a few more goodies.

 = 3.2.2 =
 * Minor changes to description verbiage and fixed a tiny typo.